 Note: Above is the final version of the Letter to the Mayor and City Council that organizations are being asked to sign onto as part of a citywide coordinated effort to show strong support for updating Seattle’s existing Tree Protection legislation.

-In the current draft by Councilmember Johnson, he is proposing not requiring developers to replace trees lost during development while requiring homeowners to replace trees.
+In the current proposal as outlined by Council staff on May 16, 2018, Councilmember Johnson, is not proposing to require developers to replace most trees lost during development while requiring homeowners to replace all trees larger than 12 inches DBH.
 Yet development is where most trees are being lost.
-Everyone needs to be treated the same, not letting developers evade mitigation for trees lost.
+Everyone needs to be treated the same, not letting developers evade most mitigation for trees lost.
 Also the threshold needs to be 6″ DBH not 12″ DBH which would only cover 18% of the trees on single family lots.

 When your organization signs on to the letter above please send notification to Steve@friends.urbanforests.org along with the person signing for the organization and their position.

 Also for both organizations and individuals please copy and paste the letter text above the note and include it in an email you send to the Mayor and Seattle City Council in support of updating Seattle’s Tree Protection Ordinance.
 They need to hear from you.
-Be sure to add your own concern about developers being exempt from the current draft proposed ordinance update and that permits need to start at 6 inches DBH which would cover 45% of the trees in single family zones.
+Be sure to add your own concern about developers being exempt in the current proposed ordinance update that homeowner would have to comply with.
+Urge that permits need to start at 6 inches DBH which would cover 45% of the trees in single family zones.

 Send to firstname.lastname@example.org and council@Seattle.gov